-P.F. and C.M.L. are beneficiaries of a license contract on thin-film electrodes with Blackrock Microsystems LLC (Salt Lake City, UT).
-P.F. is member of the Scientific Technical Advisory Board of CorTec GmbH (Freiburg, Germany), and managing director of Brain Science GmbH (Frankfurt am Main, Germany).
+P.F. and C.M.L. have a patent on thin-film electrodes and are beneficiaries of a respective license contract with Blackrock Microsystems LLC (Salt Lake City, UT, USA).
+P.F. is a member of the Scientific Technical Advisory Board of Cor-Tec GmbH (Freiburg, Germany) and is managing director of Brain Science GmbH (Frankfurt am Main, Germany).